top of page

 7. Hand and Power Tool Safety

 Improper tool use can cause severe injuries.
-Review tool inspections, proper handling, choosing the right tool for the job, wearing appropriate PPE, and keeping work areas clean.
-Stress the importance of staying focused while using tools.
+Review tool inspections, proper handling, choosing the right tool for the job, wearing appropriate PPE, and maintaining clean work areas.
+Stress the importance of focus while using tools.

 8. Fire Safety

-Fire hazards can be prevented with the right precautions.
-Discuss identifying fire hazards, proper storage of flammable materials, evacuation routes, fire extinguisher use, and emergency response plans.
+Fire hazards can be minimized with the right precautions.
+Discuss identifying fire hazards, proper storage of flammable materials, evacuation routes, training on fire extinguisher use, and emergency response plans.
 Ensure all employees know their fire safety roles.

 9. Confined Space Entry

 Confined spaces pose unique dangers.
 Cover atmospheric testing, entry permits, ventilation, emergency response, and communication between workers inside and outside confined spaces.
-Reinforce the need for proper training and rescue plans.
+Stress the necessity of proper training and rescue plans.

 10. Excavation Safety

 Excavation work comes with significant risks.
 Discuss soil classification, shoring techniques, underground utility marking, safe use of excavation equipment, and emergency rescue procedures.
-Emphasize daily inspections and weather precautions.
+Emphasize the importance of daily inspections and weather precautions.

 11. Vehicle and Equipment Safety